Dancing Skeleton Puppets

 - Make skeletons by using toothpicks, Q-tips, white chalk, and tongue depressor on black paper.

-- Read the book Rattle Your Bones.
-Students use white chalk on black paper to draw silly skeletons doing funny things such as swimming or riding a motorcycle.
+- Read the book Rattle Your Bones and have students use white chalk on black paper to draw silly skeletons doing funny things such as swimming or riding a motorcycle.

-- Use oil pastels to draw pictures representing the Day of the Dead.
+- Use oil pastels to draw pictures representing the Day of the Dead on black paper.

 Invite parents to take children to a natural history museum to see real bones.